How We Pumped Up Our Math Vocabulary Study

 My most important takeaway: encouraging the use of math vocabulary in our daily math lessons, discussions, and group work has a sizable payoff in student success.
 Much like reading and using context clues to build meaning as a reader, the language of math is a necessary ingredient in gaining conceptual understanding in mathematics.

 Kathleen Palmieri is a National Board Certified Teacher and NBCT Professional Learning facilitator.
 She is a fifth grade educator in upstate New York who reviews and writes regularly for MiddleWeb.
 With a passion for literacy and learning in the classroom, she participates in various writing workshops, curriculum writing endeavors, and math presentations.
 As a lifelong learner, she is an avid reader and researcher of educational practices and techniques.
-Collaborating with colleagues and globally on Twitter and expanding her education adventures at www.kathleenpalmieri.com are ongoing practices.
+Collaborating with colleagues and globally on X-Twitter and expanding her education adventures at www.kathleenpalmieri.com are ongoing practices.

 Edutopia has republished portions of this article.